Logo

 Solidgigs

-Once a candidate is identified, there is a screening process, typically an interview, and a hire is selected.
-The agreement of service is written up, executed, and the person appears and works until the project is completed.
+These job postings can be made on paper, online in classified ads, and through forums.
+Once a candidate is identified, a screening process is typically an interview and a hire is selected.
+The agreement of service is written up and executed, and the person appears and works until the project is completed.

 The traditional hiring process also tends to rely more on connections and references.
 If the person is a known commodity, he or she has a better chance of being picked than an unknown developer.